 What information should I provide with my complaint?

-To help us deal with complaints quickly and efficiently, please provide a short, clear description of the reasons for your complaint, together with any relevant supporting documents and full names and details of the people involved.
+To help us deal with complaints quickly and efficiently, please provide a short, clear description of the reasons for your complaint, together with any relevant supporting documents and full names, dates and details of the people involved.

 If your complaint is regarding a WorkSafe case or investigation, providing the file number is appreciated.
 Please be aware that if the matter is ongoing WorkSafe may be limited in the information it can release and what can be discussed, as we could still be gathering information about the case or need to avoid prejudice to legal proceedings.